 Five dozen Nepali diaspora experts from different fields participated in the Chicago event.
 Honorable Minister Gyawali was the chief guest and His Excellency Dr. Arjun K. Karki, the Nepali ambassador to the United States was the special guest of the program.
 The participants consisted of university professors, federal government researchers, computer scientists, engineers, medical doctors, other professionals entrepreneurs, and community leaders from various walks of life.
 Dr. Keshav Bhattarai, a STAR Fellow, chaired the high profile meeting of scholars and government officials.
-Dr. Ambika Adhikari, another STAR Fellow shared stage with the dignitaries on the platform and provided critical inputs.
+Two other STAR Fellows Dr. Alok Bohara, and Dr. Ambika Adhikari shared the stage with the dignitaries on the platform and provided critical inputs.
 The program was facilitated by Mr. Madhukar Pandey, yet another prominent STAR Scholar, who traveled all the way from Nepal to facilitate this powerful initiative.

 “Growth is required for prosperity as well as to eradicate poverty and to establish a strong social security system in the country.
 These steps, however, need prudent policies,” said Dr. Satis Devkota, the policy chair of BGI America.
 According to Devkota, the objective of BGI is to help form such policies for the Government of Nepal (GoN) as a policy think tank group of Nepalese professionals in the US.
 Devkota emphasized that the general objective of BGI is to formulate the experiment-based development policies for Nepal.
 Explaining the first stage of BGI’s focus, Devkota said that the BGI team wishes to develop policy frameworks for education, agriculture, and tourism sector reforms and development.
 Another goal is to establish a publicly available database at the rural and urban municipalities level.
 “We are equally interested to explore the innovative ideas and thoughts with potential implementation plans from the participating experts in the additional areas such as environmental protection, solid waste management, green energy production (solar and wind), health and safety, nutrition, urban and land use planning, etc.,” said Dr. Devkota.
 Program Chair, Dr. Bhattarai acknowledged the contributions of Dr. Uttam Gaulee, President of STAR Scholars Network.
 “Dr. Uttam Gaulee provided many references including his own research on Nepal’s brain drain and his publications in the preparation of this meeting,” said Dr. Bhattarai in his concluding speech.